- 18 hrs ago Turmeric For Depression: Does It Help Ease The Symptoms? How To Use

 - Keep it clean: Sweating during cycling can lead to irritation of the skin or bacterial infections.
 Therefore, wear clothes that can allow the sweat to evaporate rather than absorbing it.
 Also, pay attention to cuts or abrasion during cycling as they can lead to painful sores.

 Cycling is a form of physical activity that can effectively help prevent or manage diabetes in people of all age groups.
-However, cycling alone cannot manage diabetes and must be accompanied by a balanced diet and other lifestyle changes such as quitting smoking.
+However, cycling alone cannot manage diabetes and must be accompanied by a balanced diet, moderate level of strengthening exercises and other lifestyle changes such as quitting smoking.

 1. Does cycling reduce blood sugar?